klassen-software-solutions/LicenseScanner/README.md

 The development branch will not be merged into the master branch until we are ready to create the next release.

-_One note on the CI_: The mac version is failing regularly stating that there are no GitHub API calls available.
-I do not know if this is permanent (it has lasted for a few hours and the count is supposed to reset every hour) so for now you can ignore the fact that it is failing.
-If it continues I will likely disable that particular test on the mac version of the CI.
+_One note on the CI_: For some reason the macOS GitHub VMs always report that no GitHub API calls are available, causing the behave tests to fail.
+As a result we only run the CI on the Linux VMs.
+Any changes you create are still required to work on the mac, but the testing must be done on a development machine and not in the CI.